List of the Top Capital Providers

 Boathouse Capital Focus & Criteria

-• Focus: Companies with stable historical financial performance and modest ongoing capital requirements
+• Focus: Good companies with stable historical financial performance and modest ongoing capital requirements

 • Offers: Growth Capital, Acquisitions, Recapitalizations, Control Buyouts